The Sacred Pause: Why Urgency Is a Trauma Response

 3. The Verbal Brake

 When someone pressures you for an immediate “Yes,” use this script: “I need to check my capacity.
 I will get back to you by [Time].”
-This buys your nervous system the time it needs to move from Fawn (people-pleasing) to Truth.
+This buys your nervous system the time it needs to move from Fawn (people-pleasing) toward clearer truth.

 Where to Go from Here